araobp/stm32-mcu/NUCLEO-F401RE/NFC/webapp/README.md

                                                    + sever.cert
 ```

-### express.js over HTTPS
+## express.js over HTTPS

 HTTPS is MUST to prevent fraud attacks.

 Refer to the following link to run express.js over HTTPS:
 https://timonweb.com/posts/running-expressjs-server-over-https/

-## Digital signage with dynamic NFC tag
+## Home appliances

+### Home Digital Signage

-This is to make RasPi as a digital signage controller with dynamic NFC tag.
+I use TV in my living room as "Home Digital Signage".
+I use RasPi as a digital signage controller with ST25DV and SONY TV.

 The controller send MQTT messages to repeatedly show muliple images at some interval on the display (display.html), and the contents on the display are synchronized with URLs on ST25DV04K.